Discrete-Time Dynamical Systems

 Summary and Conclusions

-In the terminology of this course, a computational function transforms inputs into outputs.
+In the terminology of this book, a computational function transforms inputs into outputs.
 A pure function ensures that a given input always produces the same output, with no other side effects.
-This contrast with a procedure, which does not return a value but instead produces changes in the program state.
-In many programming languages, simulations are controlled by procedures, which in turn depend on functions.
-This lecture illustrates this with a simple population simulation, where runsim procedure iteratively applies the nextExponential01 function in order to produce a sequence of population projections.
+In the terminology of this book, an activity_ is a computational subroutine that does not return a value but instead produces changes in the program environment (including all kinds of program output).
+In a procedural language, such an activity may be handled by a named procedure, which in turn makes use of functions.

 2. Discrete-time simulations often include a global measure of time elapsed (i.e., the number of iterations).
 Conventionally this is often named ticks.
 Add a ticks variable to the population model, initializing it to 0 and incrementing it near the end of each iteration.
 This ticks variable is inessential: it simply tracks virtual time in our simulation.
 In this population simulation, one tick will represent the passage of one year.
 This is the time-scale of the simulation model.